contentful/slash-developers/docs/ruby/index.md

 To get you jump-started in Contentful using Contentful Bootstrap.<br>
 [View the tutorial](/developers/docs/ruby/tutorials/using-contentful-bootstrap-for-keeping-up-with-your-spaces/)

-### Automated Rebuild and Deploy with CircleCI and Webhooks
+### Automated rebuild and deploy with CircleCI and Webhooks
 This tutorial will get you set up for running and automatically deploying static sites using Jekyll or Middleman.<br>
 [View the tutorial](/developers/docs/ruby/tutorials/automated-rebuild-and-deploy-with-circleci-and-webhooks/)